 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels and higher for this time of year.
-Approximately three quarters of the surface water and groundwater stations across the KB recorded decreases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 22.92, 20.76, and 21.57 feet, well above the fourteen feet agricultural cut-off.
+Approximately two thirds of the surface water and groundwater stations across the KB recorded decreases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 22.79, 20.87, and 21.49 feet, well above the fourteen feet agricultural cut-off.
 The majority of UEC surficial aquifer wells are in the median percentile range or higher for this time of year.
 Surface and groundwater levels decreased in the majority of the Lower East Coast (LEC) monitoring stations over the past week.
-Approximately half of the Biscayne aquifer monitor wells are in the upper 76th to 90th percentile range or higher, with the remainder mostly at median levels.
+Approximately fifty percent of the Biscayne aquifer monitor wells are in the upper 76th to 90th percentile range or higher, forty percent are at median levels, with the remainder in the lower 10th to 24th percentile range.

-In the Lower West Coast (LWC), groundwater levels decreased in the majority of the monitor wells over the last seven days.
-About two thirds of the wells in the Surficial aquifer are at median levels, with most of the remainder in the upper 76th to 90th percentile range.
-Approximately two thirds of the Lower Tamiami aquifer wells are at median levels, with most of the remainder in the upper 76th to 90th percentile range.
-The majority of the Sandstone aquifer monitor wells are at median levels or higher for this time of year.
-Approximately two thirds of the Mid-Hawthorn aquifer monitor wells are at median levels or higher in the lower 10th to 24th percentile range.
+In the Lower West Coast (LWC), groundwater levels decreased in about three quarters of the monitor wells over the last seven days.
+About sixty percent of the wells in the Surficial aquifer are at median levels, with most of the remainder in the upper 76th to 90th percentile range.
+Approximately half of the Lower Tamiami aquifer wells are at median levels, with most of the remainder in the upper 76th to 90th percentile range.
+The majority of the Sandstone aquifer monitor wells are at median levels for this time of year.
+Approximately two thirds of the Mid-Hawthorn aquifer monitor wells are at median levels or higher, with the remainder in the lower 10th to 24th percentile range.
 Figure 1 summarizes current water level conditions.